Aliases for EIF4E Gene

 GeneCards Summary for EIF4E Gene

 EIF4E (Eukaryotic Translation Initiation Factor 4E) is a Protein Coding gene.
 Diseases associated with EIF4E include autism 19 and skin squamous cell carcinoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are HIF-1 signaling pathway and Translation Insulin regulation of translation.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.
 An important paralog of this gene is EIF4E1B.

 UniProtKB/Swiss-Prot for EIF4E Gene